BookBackdoor/BookBackdoor/README.md

 # How-to

 * Youtube link: https://youtu.be/r60HdxPhwy0
-* 1: Copy the folder ```src/main/java/org/brandonplank/backdoor``` into your plugin
+* 1: Copy the file ```src/main/java/org/brandonplank/libBookBackdoor.java``` into your plugin
-* 2: Import BookBackdoor.java into your main class
+* 2: Import libBookBackdoor.java into your main class
 * 3: Add this code to the ```onEnable(){}``` method in your main class